 However, you can check the performance of the fuser and rollers by printing the documents.
 If the toner distribution is uneven on the page with missing lines then chances are the pressure roller is not applying the appropriate pressure or the fuser is not melting the toner evenly.

 Whether your printer is inkjet or laser, you may face the printing lines during the printing.
 But you can troubleshoot them by checking the above-mentioned reasons and if you inspect found one of them, then simply apply the steps that are thoroughly described.
 By maintaining the printer, you can prevent these common printing problems.
+You can read why is my printer printing pink.

 Over time, the printer can experience malfunctions in the components but you should investigate and solve them to ensure your printing journey is smooth like butter.